rufatsamadov/obsidian/Rufatik/Notes for Interview/Kerberoasting.md

 ***
 SPN
 First of all, an SPN is like an alias for an AD object, which can be a Service Account, User Account or Computer object, that lets other AD resources know which services are running under which accounts and creates associations between them in Active Directory.

+1. SPN - Service Principal Name.
+It is an identifier associated with each account in a KDC implementation(AD, OpenLDAP etc).
+Basically if your account acts as a service to which a client authenticates, the client has to specify "who" it wants to communicate to.
+This "who" identifier is the SPN.
+This is the strict definition.
+Many people often call the client name (UPN - User Principal Name) of a service as SPN.
+This happens when the service itself may act as a client( google the delegation scenario ).
+This is not strictly correct but widely assumed true.

+2. Kerberos is a protocol for authentication.
+It is a name for a framework.
+It involves a third party server(called KDC or Key Distribution Centre) and involves a series of steps of acquiring tickets(tokens of authentication).
+It is really complicated so [http://en.wikipedia.org/wiki/Kerberos_(protocol)](http://en.wikipedia.org/wiki/Kerberos_(protocol))

+3. To some extent you got this right.
+GSSAPI is an API but SPNEGO is not.
+GSSAPI is technically agnostic to the auth mechanism you use, but most folks use it for kerberos authentication.
+SPNEGO is a pseudo mechanism, in the sense it declares an RFC for authentication based communication in HTTP domain.
+Strictly speaking SPNEGO is a specification but most folks also consider it as an implementation.
+For instance, Sun and IBM JDK provides "mechanism providers" for SPNEGO token generation but GSSAPI is used to actually call it.
+This is done in many projects(Tomcat as a Server is and example that come to the top of my head and one of the folks who answered this question developed it).

+4. SSPI is an analogue to GSSAPI in windows.
+Its a different API which ends up doing something very similar to GSSAPI.